Spartronics4915/Limit-Switches/README.md

 Click the "Fork" button in the top right, then proceed!

-The `$` means "enter the bit after this at a command prompt or terminal".
+The `$` means "enter the bit after this at a command prompt or terminal."

 ```sh